 8 “…dear brothers and sisters, one final thing; fix your thoughts on what is true, and honorable, and right, and pure, and lovely, and admirable.
 Think about things that are excellent and worthy of praise.
 9 Keep putting into practice all you learned and received from me, everything you heard from me, and everything you saw me doing.
 Then the God of peace will be with you”.
 (Philippians 4:8-9 NLT)

 As we rehabilitate our thought patterns and focus more attention on what the Creator has revealed instead of what this present world order is encouraging and supporting, “…everyday human concerns will be met.”
-(Matthew 6:33 MSG) With the daily support of the Divine Spirit of our Creator, we can overcome the blues; deal with bad attitudes, solve unresolved problems, settle disputes, and calm our anxiety and fears.
+(Matthew 6:33 MSG) With the daily support of the indwelling Spirit of our Creator, we can overcome the blues; deal with bad attitudes, solve unresolved problems, settle disputes, and calm our anxiety and fears.

 Sometimes, the scariest thing you will ever have to do is trust God to fight the battles you can no longer fight.” ― Shannon L. Alder